diogomachado-bioinfo/sweep/README.md

 In the first use of fas2sweep with the default parameter, it will be necessary to download the default projection matrix.
 It is not necessary for use with custom projection matrix, as demonstrated in the "Changing Projection Matrix" topic.
+Here is how to perform the default matrix download:

     from sweep import down_proj_mat
     down_proj_mat() # Downloads the default projection matrix file